HEIG-VD-WEB/web-course/docs/tutorials/create-a-simple-crud-in-php/index.md

 	- Search for "PHP Intelephense", click on the gear icon (⚙️) and select "Add to devcontainer.json".
 	- (Optional) Search for "GitHub Copilot", click on the gear icon (⚙️) and select "Add to devcontainer.json".
 - Remove unnecessary comments from the `devcontainer.json` file.
+- Open the devcontainer by clicking on the bottom left corner of Visual Studio Code and selecting "Remote-Containers: Reopen in Container".

 Your folder should look like that: